FedeHerrera10/atk-builder/README.md

 ```

-Once all the software components are updated, initialize the application with:
+Once all the software components are updated, from **outside** of the project directory,
+initialize the application with:

 ```
-vendor\bin\atk-builder inzapp --db-name=myproject --db-user=youruser --db-passwd=yourdbpass
+./myproject/vendor/bin/atk-builder inzapp myproject --db-name=myproject --db-user=youruser --db-passwd=yourdbpass

 ```